pyenv/pyenv/README.md

 * Made the `rbenv rehash` command operate atomically.
 * Modified the `rbenv init` script to automatically run `rbenv rehash` so that shims are recreated whenever a new shell is opened.
-* Added initial support for zsh autocompletion.
+* Added initial support for Zsh autocompletion.
 * Removed the dependency on egrep for reading version files.

 **0.1.1** (August 14, 2011)